jonfryd/tifoon/README.md

 as a diff algorithm using [JaVers](http://javers.org/) for determining changes to open ports reported in a concise, easy to read manner.

-Tifoon is fully functional in its present state, however, additional features and convenience is coming soon.
+Tifoon is fully functional in its present state.
+Additional features and convenience is coming soon, though.

 # Building